simplesurance/cfdns/README.md

 ## Project Status

-This project is in pre-release stage and backwards compatibility is not guaranteed.
+This version is stable, being used in production.
+It will provide backwards compatibility according to go module conventions.

 ## How to Get